MARTIMM/semaphore-readerswriters/README.md

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

-*.0.2.4
+* 0.2.5
+  Changed last method into check-mutex-names() to test for more than one name.
+* 0.2.4
   Added convenience method check-mutex-name().
 * 0.2.3
   * add-mutex-names throws an exception when keys are reused
 * 0.2.2